Get

 4. Split Your Pup’s Meals

-If your pup seems to be scarfing down large amounts of food in a very short time span, try splitting their meals into several small feeding sessions per day.
+If your pup seems to be scarfing down large amounts of food in a very short period, try splitting their meals into several small feeding sessions per day.

 5. Feed Your Dogs Separately